zeroerrequattro/softmech/README.md

 ### Dependencies
 This script uses SDL_Mixer, a component of DSL2 library.
+It also uses the python package installed with XCode.
+So, before running all the packages installation, you need to have Xcode and the CLI Tools installed.

  - Install [Homebrew](http://brew.sh/) and on Terminal write this:

 ```sh